Nature Printing With Latifat Apatira

 In this mixed-media workshop, join artist and plant enthusiast Latifat Apatira to learn a centuries-old printmaking technique that combines plant-pressing, botanical printing, and hand coloring.
-We’ll first look at the rich history of nature printing as a functional tool for botanists, explorers, physicians, and apothecaries dating back to the 16th century.
+We’ll briefly look at the history of nature printing as a functional tool for botanists, explorers, physicians, and apothecaries dating back to the 16th century.
 After a printing demonstration, participants will experiment with creating hand-pressed compositions with ink and paper, using fresh flowers and foliage found in their own neighborhoods.
 Finally, we’ll move on to the last phase: hand-coloring our prints with watercolor paints.

 The botanical nature printing process is unassuming and approachable; no previous art experience is necessary to achieve fulfilling results—only a love of plants.
 Capturing the various forms of flora from your own community can be relaxing, meditative, and heart opening.
 By the end of our time together, you’ll not only have several prints of your neighborhood plants and the tools and techniques to continue printing, but also a greater awareness of the botanical world around you.